 - Organize an event for the building, like a bar-b-q or stoop sale.

-5. State Expectations and Building Rules in Your Lease
+5. State Expectations and Building Rules in Your Lease5.
+State Expectations and Building Rules in Your Lease

 A lease is a contract the tenant agrees to follow.
 Let the tenant know from the very beginning what is prohibited.
-It’s always important to include:
+It’s always essential to include:

 - Information about rent due date as well as late fees